eoscostarica/eos-rate/readme.md

 </p>
 <br/>

-# A Rating System and Votign Portal for the EOS Community
+# A Rating System and Voting Portal for the EOS Community

 EOS Rate is a community-driven visual rating tool that allows EOS token holders to easily rate Block Producers in distinct categories.